ABOUT US

 -Supporting local churches to re-imagine how to use their often underused church spaces, so that they become well loved, well-used community assets.

--Providing youth clubs, trips and opportunities for young people, so that young people are supported to dream and create better futures for themselves
+-Supporting & training churches and communities to set up and deliver thriving Christian youth clubs, and to create trips and opportunities for young people so that they are supported to dream and create better futures for themselves

--Advocacy for protecting our natural and historic environment
+-Advocating for the protection of our natural and historic environment

 WHY WE DO IT